NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Support & Sleeping Positions

 Support on the Helix Midnight Elite is outstanding.
-During our tests, I felt well-supported in all sleeping positions.
-Much like pressure relief, support is fantastic due to the incredible material quality.
+During our tests, I felt fully supported in all sleeping positions.

 Under 150 lbs.YesYesYes